BrainAV/Audio-Visualizer/README.md

 - **Crystal Vortex**: A sharp, logarithmic spiral with 40 nodes, 40 layers, and vertical mirroring (ratio 4.9).
 - **Galactic Pulse**: A bold, auto-rotating spiral with 50 nodes, 60 layers, and horizontal mirroring (ratio 5.1).
 - **Ethereal Rings**: A soft, dashed spiral with 30 nodes, 80 layers, and full mirroring (ratio 4.6).
+- **Violet Bloom**: A thick, mirrored spiral with 50 nodes and a vibrant violet color scheme.
+- **Twilight Petals**: A mirrored, logarithmic spiral with purple and blue tones, resembling petals at dusk.
+- **Solar Flare Blossom**: A very thick, low-opacity, dashed spiral with fiery yellow and orange colors.
+- **Midnight Bloom**: A dark, logarithmic, and dashed spiral with deep blue and purple tones.

 ## Contributing